jyarb-hotday2022/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 <img src="../../assets/images/lab_1_overview.png" width="500"/>

-Now that we have our KIAB installed.

-Let's start by viewing a dashboard.
+Now that we have our Lab setup let's start by viewing a dashboard.

 Click **"Dashboards"** from the Main Navigation menu.